Alphabetical Plant Listing

 Hardy Nymphaeas

-• Select an adequate size container.
+• Select an adequate-sized container.
 Larger soil volume means bigger flowers and leaves.

-• Position the water lily so that it receives at least 5 or more hours of direct sunlight.
+• Position the water lily to receive at least 5 hours of direct sunlight.
 Some water lily varieties will bloom at a reduced rate in less sunlight.

 • Regular fertilization will keep your water lily blooming and growing well.